-Think about what the potential growth vectors are for a platform that has digitized and democratized global trade.
+Think about the potential growth vectors for a platform that has digitized and democratized global trade.
 It could expand dramatically from its 1-2 core interactions.
-So many other types of user groups could join the platform.
+Many other types of user groups could join the platform.
 These could include designers, financial services companies, influencers, and content creators.
 A global trade platform is a big idea.
 And it could also be the foundation of many other big global interactions.

 Anyways, that was the idea that Jack was working on.
 Before China tech crackdown.
-And the US-China situation, which wasn’t great for their initial focus on US-China trade.
+The US-China situation hasn’t been great for their initial focus on US-China trade.
 But I still think about it.
 I’m hoping it will start gaining traction.